002A/ixora.io/itp/3d_printing/tesseracts.rst

 What values of :math:`\theta` should I use for my 3D printed tesseracts?

 I experimented with the previous Rhino animation code to visualize what a stop motion animation would look like for different :math:`\theta` step sizes.
 I wanted the stop motion animation to be as smooth as possible without overburdening myself with an unreasonable number of 3D prints to make.
 I settled on a step size of 10 degrees and models with :math:`\theta` equal to 0, 10, 20, 30 and 40.
-This also lets me benefit from the symmetry of a tesseract, in that 10, 20, 30 and 40 degree rotations are the mirror image of 80, 70, 60, and 50 degree rotations, respectively.
+This also lets me benefit from the symmetry of a tesseract, in that the 10, 20, 30 and 40 degree rotations are the mirror image of 80, 70, 60, and 50 degree rotations, respectively.
 And of course a 90 degree rotation is the same as no rotation at all.

 .. image:: /images/itp/3d_printing/final/printing.jpg
   :width: 100%